ZeusYang/TinySoftRenderer/README.md

 ## About The Project

 The original intention of building such a 3D rendering system from scratch without any help of graphics library is to get a deeper understanding of the three-dimensional rendering process.
-We all know that only when we implement these algorithms by ourselves can we actually understand the principles behind what we observe.
-Computer graphics is a kind of rational romance as I see it!

 <img src="images/demo.jpg" alt="Logo" width="100%">